 The goal of the UA Division of Integrative Medicine is to contribute rigorous scientific research on the integration of complementary and alternative medicine (CAM) and related therapies with conventional medicine.

 We are delighted to collaborate with others on clinical outcomes research.
 Our graduates form a uniquely trained and broad network amongst whom outcomes research projects can be pursued and completed.

 The Center’s research program, led by Esther M. Sternberg, MD, continues at the forefront of integrative medicine scientific inquiry.
 In 2015 we broadened our partnerships with other university departments, as well as national and corporate research programs, to further develop and extend our scope of clinical outcomes research.
 Our goals are to convert basic science findings to IM practice and to continually validate the effectiveness of our educational programs.

-The UA Institute on Place and Wellbeing (UAIPW) is a partnership of the UA Center for Integrative Medicine, UA College of Medicine - Tucson, and UA College of Architecture, Planning, and Landscape Architecture in a collaboration unique in the nation — the study of the impact of the built environment on health and wellness.
+The UArizona Institute on Place, Wellbeing and Performance (IPWP) is a partnership of the Andrew Weil Center for Integrative Medicine, College of Medicine - Tucson, and College of Architecture, Planning, and Landscape Architecture in a collaboration unique in the nation — the study of the impact of the built environment on health and wellness.

 Mobile and non-invasive health devices currently in development at the Institute and other UA laboratories will be used to determine people’s health and wellbeing responses linked to environmental features to which they are exposed.
 The impact of complex integrative medicine interventions on health, wellbeing and disease prevention will also be measured by these methods.